mathworks/hackathon-in-a-box/README.md

 <img src="Images/HackathonsBanner.jpg">
 </td>

-# MATLAB&reg; and Simulink&reg; Hackathon in a Box
+# Hackathon in a Box

 Hackathons are events where students, hobbyists, and programmers of all levels get together for a short period of time and try to create something using software, hardware, and other materials.